How Property Secures a Debt

 Protecting the Property While the Loan Is Active

 Both the trustee and the lender have legal standing to protect the trust property.
-If someone damages the property, commits waste, or does anything that weakens the lender's security, the trustee or beneficiary can file a lawsuit to stop it and recover damages, including attorney fees.
+If someone damages the property or commits waste, the trustee or lender can file a lawsuit.
+They can stop the harm, recover damages, and collect attorney fees.

 The trustee or beneficiary shall have a right to maintain an action against any person, including the trustor, for a claim for relief where damage or injury occurs or may occur to the trust property or interests therein.

-A.R.S. § 33-806(B)This protection applies while the borrower is in possession or control of the property.
-It covers physical damage, waste, and any conduct that impairs the value of the security.
-The lender does not have to wait until the property is destroyed to take action.
-Threatened harm is enough.
+A.R.S. § 33-806(B)This protection applies while the borrower controls the property.
+It covers physical damage, waste, and any conduct that weakens the security's value.